 There’s many short distance hikes in the Dolomites.
 I haven’t walked them all (though I wish to!), but I have selected three of them in Trentino Val di Fiemme and Val di Fassa that will guarantee breathtaking views, interesting cultural experiences and an overall fun day out.

 At the end of this post, I will also share some tips and extra information that will be of great help to make the most of shorter walks in the Dolomites of Trentino.

-Three Short But Rewarding Hikes In The Dolomites Of Trentino
+Five Short But Rewarding Hikes In The Dolomites Of Trentino

 Corno Bianco Hike, Val di Fiemme